 - Arrange for special events and entertainment at the Market

 - Appoint staff as needed and as budget permits

 - Maintain log(s) and books of Market activity

 - Submit press releases and Market calendar events to local media

-- Coordinate advertising and publicity for the Market
+- Coordinate advertising and publicity for the Market, including social media

-- Help promote and oversee Voucher and SNAP programs at Market
+- Promote and oversee nutrition incentive programs at Market

-Amendment of Rules and Procedures: These Rules and Procedures may be altered or amended by a two–thirds vote of the vendors present at any given meeting where the proposed change has been listed as an agenda item for said meeting.
+Amendment of Rules and Procedures: These Guidelines and Procedures may be amended by a two–thirds vote of the vendors present at any given meeting where the proposed change has been listed as an agenda item for said meeting.
 Any member unable to be present at said meeting may submit to the Market Manager in writing, his or her comments, at least one week prior to the meeting.
-Notice of specific language of proposed amendments to Bylaws must be provided in writing to the Market Manager and/or to the Director of the Chamber of Commerce at least 14 days prior to the meeting.
+Notice of specific language of proposed amendments to these Guidelines and Procedures must be provided in writing to the Market Manager and/or to the Director of the Chamber of Commerce at least 14 days prior to the meeting.

 If you agree with our Vendor Guidelines, let’s get started!
 Click below to apply online.
 Rather fill out in person?
 Visit the Pontotoc County Chamber Main Street, 109 North Main Street, Pontotoc MS.